 Step 4 Check the check box next to the compound condition or conditions that you want to delete, then click Delete.
-Alternatively, you can choose the compound condition that you want to delete from the navigation pane on the left and click Delete Compound Condition from the action icon.
+Alternatively, you can choose the compound condition that you want to delete in the navigation pane on the left, and click the action icon and click Delete Compound Condition.